IngoScholtes/TemporalNetworks/README.md

 A set of example data and unit tests to make sure that future updates do not break the correctness of the computations as defined in:

-[1] *R. Pfitzner, I. Scholtes, A. Garas, C. J. Tessone, F. Schweitzer:* **"Betweenness Preference: Quantifying Correlations in The Topological Dynamics of Temporal Networks"**, arxiv:1208.0588
+[1] *R. Pfitzner, I. Scholtes, A. Garas, C. J. Tessone, F. Schweitzer:* **"Betweenness Preference: Quantifying Correlations in The Topological Dynamics of Temporal Networks"**, Physical Review Letters, Vol. 110, May 10 2013